A one-sentence overview of the poster concept

 - Attach a photograph of yourself near or on your poster so that people can find you more easily.

 - Make shrunken versions of your poster as handouts.
 If you have resisted the urge to shrink your font size, the text will still be legible.
-Print a Braille copy, too, if you have access to a Braille printer (or a 3D printer with Braille font).

 - Keep a black pen and correction fluid in your pocket in case a viewer discovers an embarrassing tybo.